factorial-io/phabalicious/docs/blog/how-to-use-secrets.md

 ![Example Step 1](./phab-secrets-01.svg)

 ### Step 2: Declare the secret
-Now lets declare the secret, so phabalicious recognizes it:
+Now let's declare the secret, so phabalicious recognizes it:

 ```yaml
 name: Secrets in phabalicious